-\begin{remark}[Representation length] If we assume the optimal solution $\hst$ lies in the grid of size $\text{poly}(\eps^{-1})$, then in case (II) of \Cref{thm:finite-main}, we have $2^{2mL}=\text{poly}(\eps^{-1})$ , which leads to a rate of $\tilde{O}\left( \text{poly}(\eps,k,m,\eta^{-1},V^{-1})\cdot T^{-\frac{1}{\gamma_2}} \right)$, where $\gamma_2$ is a constant that only depends on the agent's calibration error rate $\beta$.
-This is the result of replacing \Cref{lemma:finite-denomator} with the finite grid assumption. \end{remark} \begin{remark}[Adaptive regret versus calibration] Our primary focus lies on calibration due to its characterization of agents' beliefs and the fact that it provides both upper and lower bounds to the principal's utility.
-This is particularly useful for the learning direction, as denoted by the lower bounds in \Cref{thm:ETC-regr,thm:finite-main}.
+\begin{remark}[Adaptive regret versus calibration] Our primary focus lies on calibration due to its characterization of agents' beliefs and the fact that it provides both upper and lower bounds to the principal's utility.
+This is particularly useful for the learning direction, as denoted by the lower bounds in \Cref{thm:ETC-regr}.
 However, a different form of adaptive guarantee would suffice here: one concerning (external) regret.
 Nevertheless, we do not focus on regret as a characterization as it doesn't offer the same upper bound guarantees --- in fact, the principal could potentially extract more utility than $\Vst$.
 Additionally, regret-based assumptions tend to overly emphasize the agent's optimization techniques rather than maintaining a consistent belief about the action being executed. \end{remark}